2657. Find the Prefix Common Array of Two Arrays

 2. Using BitSet

-• Use a BitSet to efficiently track the presence of elements.
+BitSetto efficiently track the presence of elements. - Represent elements from

-• Check if the bits are set and increment common accordingly.
+AandBusing specific bit positions: odd forA[i]and even forB[i]. - Check if the bits are set and increment

 Index Mapping